gov4git/gov4git/doc/dogfood/how-to-participate.md

 Before you can use the client, you need to configure it with information about your own identity, as well as the community that you plan to interact this.

 You will need the following information handy:
-- The git URL of the community's public repo, which is `https://github.com/gov4git/gov4git.git`
+- The git URL of the community's public repo, which is `https://github.com/gov4git/governance.git`
-- The git branch in the community's public repo, where governance proceedings live, which in our case is `gov`
+- The git branch in the community's public repo, where governance proceedings live, which in our case is `main`
 - The git URL of your identity's public repo, which in my case is `git@github.com:petar/gov4git.public.git` Make sure you use a writable URL, since your client will perform write operations to your own public repo.
 - The git branch in your identity's public repo where your identity resides.
 In my case, this is `main`.
 - The git URL of your identity's private repo, which in my case is `git@github.com:petar/gov4git.private.git` Make sure you use a writable URL here as well.